rickie-ribs/NYT_Xword_Wrapped/README.md

 Crossword solve analytics and personal NYT Crossword tracking.

-This repository collects NYT puzzle metadata and your per-puzzle completion data, processes it into summarized views, and provides a static web UI for interactive visualization.
+This project collects NYT puzzle metadata and your per-puzzle completion data, processes it into summarized views, and provides a static web UI for interactive visualization.
+Use arrow keys or space-bar to move through the different pages of the app once launched.

+I have included a sample of the intended output as a video showing me moving through the webapp.

+- Has this been thoroughly tested with many possible combinations of completion scenarios? **Nope.**
+- Are the visuals and calculations skewed towards or enlightened by my own personal stats? **Potentially.**
+- Was this created with AI? **I mean yeah - it's 2025.
+Gemini wrote a lot of the code and helped with finalizing details.**

 ---